maxlinc/polytrix/README.md

-# Crosstest - the Polyglot Testing Matrix
+# Crosstest - the polyglot testing tool

-Crosstest is a polyglot test runner and documentation generator.
-It aims to let you run sample code written in any language.
-It's especially useful if you want to run similar code samples in multiple languages, a project that has been ported to several languages, or API clients for the same service that are provided in several languages.
+Crosstest is a tool from running tests and other tasks across a set of related projects.
+It's a tool for polyglots - the tests and tasks can be written in any language, using any tool.
+Crosstest may be useful for:
+- Testing a set of related open-source projects (e.g. a set of plugins for a framework)
+- Teams working on microservices or other sets of small projects
+- Testing tools, SDKs or API bindings that have been ported to several programming languages

+Crosstest can be used as a tool to run unrelated tests in each project, but it can also be used to build a compliance suite for projects that are expected to implement the same features, like an SDK that has been ported to multiple programming languages.
+In those cases corsstest can be used to build a compatibility test suite across the projects, including reports that compare the working features and detected behavior.

 Crosstest was influenced by a number of polyglot projects, including [Travis-CI](travis-ci.org), [Docco](https://github.com/jashkenas/docco), [Slate](https://github.com/tripit/slate), and polyglot test-suites like the [JSON Schema Test Suite](https://github.com/json-schema/JSON-Schema-Test-Suite) and the [JSON-LD Test Suite](http://json-ld.org/test-suite/).

-A lot of Crosstest was influenced by and based on [test-kitchen](http://kitchen.ci/).
-Crosstest is attempting to do for multi-language testing of code samples what test-kitchen does for multi-platform testing of infrastructure code.
+A lot of the crosstest implementation was influenced by [test-kitchen](http://kitchen.ci/), because in many ways crosstest is attempting to do for cross-project testing what test-kitchen does for cross-platform testing.

-## Features

-- Validate sample code by running it through a series of stages:
-  * Clone: Fetch existing code samples from other git repos
-  * Detect: Match code samples for specific implementors to shared test scenarios
-  * Bootstrap: Install runtime dependencies for each implementor
-  * Exec: Invoke each test sample and capture the results (with built-in or custom spies)
-  * Validate: Ensure execution results (and data captured by spies) matches expectations
-- Use spies to capture data on how each code sample behaves when executed
-- Generate reports or documentation:
-  - A feature matrix comparing several implementations
-  - A test dashboard with detailed results and captured data for each code sample that was tested
-  - Convert code samples to documentation
-  - Generate to-do lists for pending features
-  - Custom reports or documentation generation for anything else

 ## Installing Crosstest